 If you want to preserve the hard-earned assets from your traditional IRA or 401(k) to pass on to your beneficiaries, you need a strategy to help maximize their value and minimize the effects of taxation.
 Legacy protection strategies make preserving your assets—and your legacy—possible by turning traditional IRAs and other qualified retirement plans into an asset that is more tax-efficient—a life insurance policy that passes income tax-free to your beneficiaries.

 Income and transfer taxes are not all you should be concerned with when it comes to retirement plans: after you reach age 70 1/2, annual distributions must also be taken from traditional IRAs and most qualified retirement plans.
 So, whether you actually need these distributions or not, the IRS requires that you take part of the account each year anyway.
 This is called a required minimum distribution or RMD.

 If you don't take a required minimum distribution, it means your distribution assets will be taxed again.
 This time a whopping 50 percent penalty tax is taken from any amount you were required to withdraw, but didn't.

 So with RMDs, you may not need the money right away—but you're required to take the distribution specified by the IRS and pay current income taxes on it.
 If you don't take the distribution, you'll pay an even more punitive tax penalty.

 As you can see, taxes may dramatically shrink your legacy.
-Whether you want to leave assets to your children and grandchildren, or support your church or a charitable organization, capital transfer helps increase the legacy and can help stop the drain on your retirement assets.
+Whether you want to leave assets to your children and grandchildren, or support your church or a charitable organization, legacy protection helps increase the legacy and can help stop the drain on your retirement assets.